steffen74/GPT-2/README.md

 We used 148 open source papers with a focus on climate change from the EconStor database for fine-tuning the GPT-2 (including those used for validation).

 #### Method
+For the question answering subproject, we attempted to fine-tune GPT-2 models on scientific papers and abstracts and then used few-shot prompts to ask the trained models specific questions relevant to the area of expertise covered by the papers.

+We used two main approaches here, one using gpt-2-simple, as documented in [this notebook](./03_question-answering/gpt-2-simple.ipynb) and another using aitextgen, documented in [this notebook](./03_question-answering/aitextgen.ipynb).

+For preprocessing we tried three different methods of merging the full-text papers.
+For the first one we simply joined all the text files into a single one.
+For the next one we attempted to remove new lines within paragraphs, as those appeared often as an artefact of the previous pdf format.
+For the last method we also removed short lines (>50 chars) that didn't appear to be part of any paragraph but instead headlines, tables or sources, all of which would have only polluted the dataset.

+The different preprocessing scripts are documented in [merge_full_texts_3_approaches](./03_question-answering/merge_full_texts_3_approaches.py).

 #### Results
+Our results were of mixed quality, with perhaps 10% being somewhat usable.
+As we weren't working in the domain of any known scoring system, we could only evaluate them manually.

+The full results for different setups can be found in the respective model subfolders in [03_question-answering](./03_question-answering).

 ## Details